seainfo6150/seainfo6150/assignments/week-5.md

 * buttonText: a string, the display text of the button
 * slug: a string, the slug of an article

 ## import and use the component
 In `src/ArticleList/ArticleListItem.jsx`, import and use your new `SlugButton` component.
 You will pass this new component 2 props: the article's author for the buttonText prop and the article's slug for the slug prop.
 (These can be viewed in `src/data/articles.json`)

+ Make sure to validate your components with an HTML validator like http://validator.w3.org!

 ## style the components
 Create styles for the three components in `ArticleList` in files named